UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Any title that requires kernel boot parameter: clearcpuid=304

 # Titles that work but have issues:
-Call Of Duty: Black Ops 3
+Call Of Duty: Black Ops 3 > Main menu does not crash Wine if you leave it a few seconds before doing anything once the game loads the menu.

-# Important Notice
+# Important Notice:
 For now packages are only built with -O3.
-Some titles may not work E.G Black Ops 3 is known to crash on main menu if moving around the menus with the zoomies, This is something that happens on -O2 builds but seems to happen much more on -O3, But this could be placebo.
+Some titles may not work or work with issues e.g Call Of Duty: Black Ops 3 is known to crash Wine on main menu if moving around the menu instantly after it loads with the zoomies.

 # How often will you release packages:
 Updated biweekly.